French far right ahead in 1st round of snap elections. Here’s how runoff works and what comes next - WTOP News

 The president could try to build a broad coalition from the left to the right, an option that sounds unlikely, given the political divergences.

 If political talks take too long amid summer holidays and the July 26-Aug.
-11 Olympics in Paris, Garrigues said a “transition period” is not ruled out, during which Macron’s centrist government would “still be in charge of current affairs,” pending further decisions.
+11 Olympics in Paris, Macron’s centrist government could keep a transitional government pending further decisions.

-“Whatever the National Assembly looks like, it seems that the Constitution of the 5th Republic is flexible enough to survive these complex circumstances,” Melody Mock-Gruet, a public law expert teaching at Sciences Po Paris, said in a written note.
-“Institutions are more solid than they appear, even when faced with this experimental exercise.”

-“Yet there remains another unknown in the equation: the population’s ability to accept the situation,” Mock-Gruet wrote.

 Copyright © 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.